-While many farmers may feel strongly about certified organic seed, or champion the use of biotechnology in seed development, selecting the correct seed source for your farm’s production involves more than these attributes.
+While many farmers may feel strongly about certified organic seed or champion the use of biotechnology in seed development, selecting the correct seed source for your farm’s production involves more than these attributes.

 “There are many quality standards of seed beyond being organic or GE,” Colley said.
 “Seed is commonly tested for percent germination, purity from weed seed and other contaminants, and for the absence of seed-borne pathogens.
 In addition, there are seed certification programs or foundation seed programs that certify the physical and genetic qualities of the seed.”

 Selecting the right seed for your farm’s needs involves assessing your specific growing conditions, as well as the needs of your markets.
 While your farm and climate must meet the growing needs of the crop, the crop’s characteristics need to be valued by your intended customers.
-Flavor may win over yield for direct marketers, while seedling vigor might be the deciding factor for those battling adverse field conditions.
-Days to ripening, yield, pest and disease resistance and postharvest holding ability are important for all farmers, no matter whether they are selecting certified organic seeds, traditionally bred, non-GE seeds, or GE seed varieties.
+The flavor may win over yield for direct marketers, while seedling vigor might be the deciding factor for those battling adverse field conditions.
+Days to ripening, yield, pest and disease resistance, and postharvest holding ability are important for all farmers, no matter whether they are selecting certified organic seeds, traditionally bred, non-GE seeds, or GE seed varieties.

-New varieties can offer traits that the old standbys lacked, or can fill in a harvest window or avoid pest pressure with early or late season ripening, possibly providing the opportunity to grow a crop that until now hasn’t been well-suited to your needs.
+New varieties can offer traits that the old standbys lacked or can fill in a harvest window or avoid pest pressure with early or late season ripening, possibly providing the opportunity to grow a crop that until now hasn’t been well-suited to your needs.
 Making the best decisions takes time and a bit of research.